 A fear of falling can also keep a senior from being active which can then diminish their quality of life.
 Fortunately, most falls are preventable when you take these steps.

-Here are some reliable ways to keep an older loved one safer:
+Here are some reliable ways to keep an older loved one safer with fall prevention:

 Discuss Your Observations